JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [![central-complex-routing](imgs/comments/0x-protocol-frontend.png)](https://youtu.be/FEU9LoybzrU?t=397)

 Pictured is an image from the present homepage of ZeroEx Holdings, Inc.; better known as 0x.
 [Here](https://www.sec.gov/edgar/browse/?CIK=0001828694) are their regulatory filings disclosing material venture investing for every year in the first three years of its existence.
-These filings detail how this corporation sold at least $84,121,200 to a paltry 45 investors at minimum, a significant sum of money that undemocratically [shifts the power](https://youtu.be/YUwqzeaR1lA?t=63) from Uniswap users to the corporation behind its development.
+These filings detail how this corporation sold at least $84,121,200 to a paltry 45 investors at minimum, a significant sum of money that undemocratically shifts the power from Uniswap users to the corporation behind its development.[^tractionQ]

-{{ [^tractionQ]
-the problem is their revenue, popoularity, and indeed sustainability comes from attracting ever-increasing trading volumes, which presents a [direct conflict of interest](https://youtu.be/YUwqzeaR1lA?t=63) with the [investing public](https://www.reddit.com/r/Bogleheads/comments/ug32km/can_someone_explain_to_me_what_revenue_from/?rdt=55563)[^investing-public]
+[^tractionQ]: The eternal problem stems from the reality that their revenue, popularity, and indeed sustainability comes from attracting ever-increasing trading volumes.
+This has been the path Wall Street has followed for millennia, presenting a [direct conflict of interest](https://youtu.be/YUwqzeaR1lA?t=63) with the [investing public](https://www.reddit.com/r/Bogleheads/comments/ug32km/can_someone_explain_to_me_what_revenue_from/?rdt=55563).
+Even if the "best" Soroban DEX(es) dominate the network with the most liquidity, the power over democratic trading stays in the hands of a select few [demoralizing](https://microstructure.exchange/papers/TME-paper.pdf#page=13) organizations.

-[[
-  even if we can momentarily agree that the "best" Sorobvan DEX(es) will attract a large amount of liqudiity, which dominates the network, this leaves the power over democratic trading in the hands of a select few organizations

-presently, the instutitons which run these technologies are centralied, legal, for-profit corporations

-this presents the very clear path for "traction" in terms of user funds locked to lead to VC interest

-]]

-[^investing-public]: These needs a better citation, likely thje congressional report, study on use of AI, or confetti ban. _See also_ [demoralizaing](https://microstructure.exchange/papers/TME-paper.pdf) at 13 (lifechanging)

-}}

 The public fee schedules available from 0x[^lolf] reveal take rates starting at 0.15%&mdash;conservatively.[^match] These are not expenses passed on to a decentralized group of liquidity providers.
 And they are not safeguarding fees built around investor protections of regulatory frameworks _in toto_.